-- College employees, student organizations & clubs, or any group or person intending to raise funds on behalf of the College or using the college name must first acquire approval of the Director prior to initiation of a fundraising project, as further defined in these operational procedures.
+- College employees, student organizations & clubs, or any group or person intending to raise funds on behalf of the College or using the college name must first acquire the approval of the Director before initiating a fundraising activity, as further defined in these operational

-- If the fundraising project is targeting specific donors, organizations, and businesses the Director must first approve or disapprove solicitation from these persons or organizations prior to any contact being made.
+- If the fundraising activity targets specific donors, organizations, and businesses, the Director must first approve or disapprove solicitation from these persons or organizations before any contact is made.

-- Only the Central Lakes College Foundation, or its designee(s), may accept the following gifts: cash (or pledges relative to), sponsorships, securities, in-kind gifts, planned or deferred gifts, equipment or real property on behalf of the College.
+- Only the Central Lakes College Foundation or its designee(s) may accept the following gifts: cash (or pledges relative to), sponsorships, securities, in-kind gifts, planned or deferred gifts, equipment, or real property on behalf of the College.
 The Central Lakes College Foundation will accept gifts according to its bylaws and procedures in accordance with approval from the College.
-All gifts and grants over $50,000 shall be reported to the MnSCU Board of Trustees.
+All gifts and grants over $100,000 $ shall be reported to the Chancellor or

-- Students, employees, organizations, clubs and groups on campus that wish to engage in a fundraising activity or solicitation must complete a Fundraising Activity Approval Form.
-These forms will be available through the CLC Foundation office, Club/Organization Advisor or on the web and must be submitted with all required signatures 2 weeks prior to any solicitation or expense activity related to the fundraiser.
+- Students, employees, organizations, clubs, and groups on campus that wish to engage in a fundraising activity or solicitation must complete a Fundraising Activity Approval Form.
+These online forms will be available through the CLC Foundation office, Club/Organization Advisor, or online.
+They must be submitted with all required signatures two weeks before any solicitation or expense activity related to the fundraiser.

-- If a raffle is planned as part of the fund raiser, please submit the Fundraising Activity Approval Form to the Foundation Director a minimum of 10 weeks prior to the designated drawing date.
+- If a raffle is planned as part of the fundraiser, please submit the Fundraising Activity Approval Form to the Foundation Director a minimum of 10 weeks before the designated drawing date.

-- State law requires that all funds be deposited with the college business office daily.
-Expenses of the activity must be encumbered prior to making purchases according to state law.
+- State law requires that all College funds be deposited daily with the college business office.
+The activity’s expenses must be encumbered before making purchases according to state

-- The names and addresses of any business, individual or entity that donates items must be submitted to the Resource Development/Foundation Office within 10 days of receipt of the donation.
+- The names and addresses of any business, individual, or entity that donates items must be submitted to the Foundation Office within ten days of receipt of the donation.

-- All requests for gifts shall be made within ethical business, professional and philanthropic promotional practices to avoid any real or apparent conflicts of interest in present or future relationships.
+- All requests for gifts shall be made within ethical business, professional, and philanthropic promotional practices to avoid any real or apparent conflicts of interest in present or future

-- All donors shall be treated fairly and equitably with respect to recognition for their gifts or grants accepted by the College Foundation.
-The Foundation Office will be responsible for all gift acknowledgements.
+- All donors shall be treated fairly and equitably with respect to recognition for their gifts or grants accepted by the College The Foundation Office will be responsible for all gift acknowledgments.

-If the fundraising activity or solicitation is deemed to be in conflict with the fundraising program and activities of the Office of Resource Development & Foundation, the Director of Resource Development will meet with the group or individuals to resolve the conflict and reach a mutually agreeable solution.
+- If the fundraising activity or solicitation is deemed to conflict with the fundraising program and activities of the Foundation, the Director will meet with the group or individuals to resolve the conflict and reach a mutually agreeable solution.